Twitter Marketing for Ecommerce: A DTC Conversion Playbook (2026)

 TL;DR

-• Product-launch threads outperform single posts ~6–10x on link clicks when the hook leads with a specific number, constraint, or behind-the-scenes story.
+- Product-launch threads tend to drive meaningfully more link clicks than single posts when the hook leads with a specific number, constraint, or behind-the-scenes story.

 Why X Still Converts for DTC Ecommerce in 2026